Today's Articles

 Armwood set up similar schools in Roanoke, Virginia; Rock Hill, South Carolina; Athens, Georgia; and New Orleans, Louisiana.
 In 1922, she returned to Tampa and became the first Executive Secretary of the Tampa Urban League.
 Simultaneously she continued to serve at Tampa’s Harlem Academy School as Assistant Principal; she eventually served as the first Supervisor of Negro Schools.
 Under her leadership, five new schools were built, and African American teachers' salaries were raised.

-In 1934 decided to take her career in another direction, and she enrolled in Howard Law School and graduated with a jurist doctorate.
-However, she was never able to practice law because she died unexpectedly while on a speaking tour in Medford, Massachusetts, on October 16, 1939.
+In 1934, she decided to take her career in another direction, enrolling in Howard Law School and graduating with a jurist doctorate.
+However, she was never able to practice law because she died unexpectedly on October 16, 1939, while on a speaking tour in Medford, Massachusetts.
 Today, Armwood High School in Tampa, Florida, is named in her honor.

 To Become a Lawyer